In this guide, you’ll learn how to create a content marketing funnel that drives traffic, leads and sales for your business all by itself.

 Bottom-of-funnel content is often private, reserved for warm leads who are likely to buy.

-For example, email launch sequences, sales-focused webinars, upgrade offers within freemium products, live product demos and sales calls.
+Email launch sequences, sales-focused webinars, upgrade offers within freemium products, and live product demos.
+Even sales calls themselves could be considered bottom-of-the-funnel content.

-That’s especially true for larger-ticket items sold B2B.
+Private bottom-of-funnel content is especially common for larger-ticket items sold B2B.

-But if you’re selling B2C — or if the sales price or commitment isn’t too large — a public product page, pricing page, sales letter or other single “buy” page may be all that’s needed at the bottom of the funnel.
+But if you’re selling B2C — or if the sales price or commitment isn’t too large — you may not need sales enablement content like that.
+Instead, a public product page, pricing page, sales letter or other single “buy” page may be all that’s needed at the very bottom of your funnel.

 When creating bottom-of-funnel content: